 He has over 3500 hours flight time in the A-1E/G/H/J, T-37, A-7D, F-16A/B/C/D and C-27.

-Tex Brown now resides in Garden Ridge, and is congregation President of St Paul Lutheran Church here in New Braunfels.
+Tex Brown now resides in Garden Ridge, and is an active member of St Paul Lutheran Church here in New Braunfels.
 He has a wife, Ann, of 42+ years, 2 Daughters, 1 son and 9 grandchildren.

 After USAF retirement in 2004 he has worked for several Defense contractors and consulted.